 The New Art of the Deal:

-Crafting a Digital Honey Trap
+Crafting a Digital Trap

 while Dar grapples with the moral weight of orchestrating her first lethal operation.

-“Walk me through it again,” she said.
+“Walk me through the encryption layer again,” she said.

-Dar broke the near contact and leaned closer to the monitors, studying the fabricated intelligence.
+Suddenly aware of the warmth spreading through her, Dar broke the near contact and leaned closer to the monitors, studying the fabricated intelligence.
 It was masterful—detailed enough to be credible, urgent enough to demand action, and completely consistent with their operational pattern.
 To anyone watching, it would look as if they had identified a high-value target and were moving to intercept.

 “A honeypot that actually produces honey,” Dar’s eyebrows raised slightly.